PolymerGuy/AXITOM/README.md

 Prerequisites:

-    This toolkit is tested on Python 3.7
+    This toolkit is tested on Python 3.6

-Installing:
+    We recommend the use of virtualenv

 Clone this repo to your preferred location